Loyola Chicago is back in the NCAA tournament — and so is 101-year-old Sister Jean

 “If they can beat Illinois,” she added (via the Chicago Tribune), “then they can beat anybody.”

-However things turn out for the Ramblers, Sister Jean knows that the pandemic, which caused the outright cancellation of the NCAA tournament last year, has made this year’s event very different than any before it.
+However things turn out for the Ramblers, Sister Jean knows the pandemic, which caused the cancellation of the NCAA tournament last year, has made this year’s event very different than any before it.

 “In 2018, Loyola got on the map and everybody was happy,” she said.
 “We also made people happy.
 I got letters from Germany and France, different kinds of people, saying, ‘You brought great joy to our country.’